programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 ### Create an Environment

 Environments, among other things, help control the complexity associated with using multiple package managers in tandem.
 Not all Python libraries can be installed through `conda`.
-This means in some cases we will fall back to the standard Python package manager, `pip` (or planned replacements like `pipenv`).
+In some cases we will fall back to the standard Python package manager, `pip` (or planned replacements like `pipenv`).
 However, when we do so, we will use a version of `pip` installed by `conda`.
 This keeps all the packages we need for the project in the same virtual sandbox.

 ```bash
 # your current environment is indicated by a preceding asterisk